FatherWolf/portfolio/README.md

 ### Description

 Built this portfolio site from scratch to showcase my early CSS and HTML skills.
-This project shows differnt aspects of things ive worked on and things i have done in this class so far.
+This project shows different aspects of things ive worked on and things i have done in this class so far.

 ### Visuals